Bautistao2/EDA-and-Predictor-for-Probability-of-Worker-termination-/README.md

 ## 1. Data cleaning and feature engineering:

-- Fix the Day Of Birth dates of the original %m/%d/%y format, which Pandas might not convert correctly.
+-- Fix the Day Of Birth dates from the original %m/%d/%y format, which Pandas might not convert correctly.
-- Remove the extra white spaces and bring the Employee_Name and ManagerName columns to the same format.
+- Remove the extra white spaces and convert the Employee_Name and ManagerName columns to the same format.
-- Remove extra white spaces in the Department column and transform the values of the TermReason and - - - HispanicLatino columns to lowercase.
+- Remove extra white spaces in the Department column and transform the values of the TermReason and HispanicLatino columns to lowercase.
-- Divide the employees into active and left (terminated).
+- Divide the employees into active and terminated.
 - Add employee age and length of service (the number of years an employee has been working for the company).
 - Missing values in the "Date of Termination" column mean that 207 persons are still employed

--

 ## 2. Exploratory Data Analysis:

-**Solving the following questions**
+**Answering the following questions**

 ### Which department suffers the most from absences?